 Subsidized On-Site Parking: A limited number (200) of subsidized parking spaces are provided in three campus garages for graduate students at the Johns Hopkins University School of Medicine for $55 per month, which is deducted from your paycheck.
 To apply for a subsidized parking space, please see the following directions.
 You cannot obtain on-site subsidized parking by going to the parking office.

-- Indicate your preference for the Washington Street, Caroline Street or Ashland garage.
+- Indicate your preference for the garages.
 If you want the first available space regardless of location, list the garages in order of preference.
 You cannot transfer to another garage once assigned a subsidized spot.

 Nonsubsidized On-Site Parking: Students can also buy a parking space in a campus garage for $120 per month.
 To apply, please visit the parking office in the Nelson/Harvey Building, room 108.
 In addition to single-driver parking passes, carpool parking passes are available.